chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 ### Example Prompts

+#### 🏛️ Live Parliamentary Activity
 - What is happening now in both Houses?
+- What's currently happening in the House of Commons?
+- What's currently happening in the House of Lords?

+#### 👥 Members of Parliament
 - Show me the interests of Sir Keir Starmer
 - Who is Boris Johnson?
-- Search Erskine May for references to the Mace.
-- Are there any statutory instruments about harbours?
 - Who is the member with ID 1471?
-- What treaties involve Spain?
+- Get the biography of member 172
+- Show me contact details for member 4129
+- What are the registered interests of member 3743?
+- Show recent contributions from member 172
+- What is the Commons voting record for member 4129?
+- What is the Lords voting record for member 3743?
-- Show the full data from this pasted API result: {PasteApiResultHere}
+- Show the professional experience of member 1471
+- What policy areas does member 172 focus on?
+- Show early day motions submitted by member 1471
+- Get the constituency election results for member 4129
+- Show me the portrait and thumbnail images for member 172

+#### 📜 Bills and Legislation
+- What recent bills are about fishing?
+- What bills were updated recently?
+- Show me details of bill 425
+- What stages has bill 425 been through?
+- What amendments were proposed for bill 425 at stage 15?
+- Show me amendment 1234 for bill 425 stage 15
+- What publications exist for bill 425?
+- What news articles are there about bill 425?
+- Show me all bill types available
+- What are the different stages a bill can go through?
+- Search for bills containing the word "environment"
+- Get the RSS feed for all bills
+- Get the RSS feed for public bills only
+- Get the RSS feed for bill 425

+#### 🗳️ Voting and Divisions
 - Search Commons Divisions for the keyword "refugee"
-- What recent bills are about fishing?
+- Show details of Commons division 1234
+- Show details of Lords division 5678
+- Get Commons divisions grouped by party for keyword "climate"
+- Get Lords divisions grouped by party for member 3743
+- How many divisions match the search term "brexit"?

+#### 🏢 Committees and Inquiries
 - Which committees are focused on women's issues?
-- Show early day motions submitted by member 1471
-- What parties are represented in the House of Commons?
-- List all categories of members' interests
-- What bills were updated recently?
-- Show all bill types
 - List committee meetings scheduled for November 2024
+- Show me details of committee 789
+- What events has committee 789 held?
+- Who are the members of committee 789?
+- Search for committee publications about healthcare
+- Show me written evidence submitted to committee 789
+- Show me oral evidence from committee 789 hearings
+- What are all the committee types?

+#### 🏛️ Parliamentary Procedures
+- Search Erskine May for references to the Mace
+- Show oral question times for questions tabled in November 2024
+- Search Hansard for contributions on Brexit from November 2024
 - What government departments exist?
 - What are the answering bodies in Parliament?
-- List all committee types
-- Show recent contributions from member 172
-- Search Hansard for contributions on Brexit from November 2024
-- Get published registers of interests
+- What parties are represented in the House of Commons?
+- What parties are represented in the House of Lords?
-- Show oral question times for questions tabled in November 2024
+- Show parliamentary calendar events for Commons in December 2024
+- When is Parliament not sitting in January 2025?

+#### 📍 Constituencies and Elections
 - List all UK constituencies
 - Show the election results for constituency 4359
-- What is the Commons voting record for member 4129?
-- What is the Lords voting record for member 3743?
+- Search for constituencies containing "london"

+#### 💰 Transparency and Interests
+- List all categories of members' interests
+- Get published registers of interests
 - Show staff interests for Lords members
+- Search the register of interests for member 1471

+#### 📋 Official Documents and Publications
+- Are there any statutory instruments about harbours?
 - Search Acts of Parliament that mention roads
+- What treaties involve Spain?
+- What publication types are available for bills?
+- Show me document 123 from publication 456

+#### 🔍 Advanced Queries
+- Show the full data from this pasted API result: {PasteApiResultHere}
+- Show me the JSON returned from the last MCP call
+- Show me the API URL you just used
+- Search for bills sponsored by member 172 from the Environment department
+- Find all committee meetings about climate change between November and December 2024

 ---